Pylons/pyramid_cookbook/docs/deployment/uwsgi_nginx_systemd.rst

     [Install]
     WantedBy=multi-user.target

-Save the file, run
+Save the file, and run it.

 .. code-block:: bash

     systemctl enable pyramid.service
     systemctl start pyramid.service

-Validate, if `/tmp/pyramid` directory was created and contains `uwsgi.sock`.
+Verify that the ``/tmp/pyramid`` directory was created and contains ``uwsgi.sock``.

-Few handy commands:
+Here are a few useful commands:

 .. code-block:: bash

     systemctl restart pyramid.service # restarts app
     journalctl -fu pyramid.service # tail logs

-Next we need to configure vhost in nginx.
-Below you can find example config:
+Next we need to configure a virtual host in nginx.
+Below is an example configuration:

 .. code-block:: nginx
     :linenos: